**There are no Day Trips at this time**

 - Depending on the service opportunities, we may do orientation Friday evening.

-- The maximum number of participants will depend on city guidelines.
+- There is a maximum number of 25 participants including YES Leaders and local youth leaders.
+The maximum number may change depending on city guidelines.
 We ask for a minimum number of 5 participants.

 - Following the Day Trip, you will receive continued support and guidance from YES leaders and Staff.